top of page

 The Limits of the Analogy

 Still, the analogy is useful if it leads to more compassionate care.
 If thinking in terms of autism encourages owners to provide structure, patience, and empathy, it serves a positive role—even if the label is scientifically imprecise.
+Additionally, both genetics and environmental factors, such as exposure to toxins or stressful surroundings during development, may contribute to atypical behaviors in dogs, though more research is needed to clarify these links.

-Closing Movement: Beyond Diagnosis to Understanding
+in Closing: Beyond Diagnosis to Understanding Canine Behavior

 Autism may be uniquely human in diagnosis, but the recognition of difference—and the choice to honor it—is universal.
+Supportive environment creating, such as establishing routines and providing sensory-friendly spaces, is essential for the well-being of dogs with neurodivergent traits.

 Additional Resources